-- Design and deliver online, blended and/or face-to-face professional development programs, training modules, online courses, and other learning experiences that effectively integrate educational technology for instructors/facilitators and students/participants. - Evaluate current and emerging web-based and other technologies to (a) identify potential uses and applications for teaching, learning, assessment and research; (b) identify and resolve accessibility issues, and (c) examine potential ethical issues and legal concerns. - Incorporate the principles of adult learning theory, Universal Design of Learning (UDL) and other research-based, proven practices in the design and delivery of technology-infused online, blended and/or face-to-face learning experiences.
-Program Requirements The degree requires successful completion of ten (10) courses, which include three (3) core courses, seven (7) concentration courses.
+- Design and deliver learning experiences that effectively integrate educational technology. - Evaluate current and emerging instructional technologies to (a) identify potential uses and applications for teaching, learning, assessment, and research; (b) identify and resolve accessibility issues; and (c) examine potential ethical issues and legal concerns. - Incorporate research-based and proven practices in the design and delivery of technology-infused learning experiences.
+Master of Education concentration in Education Technology Program Requirements The degree requires successful completion of ten (10) courses, which include three (3) core courses, seven (7) concentration courses.
 Successful completion of an online written comprehensive examination and the submission of an electronic portfolio to the program advisor two weeks prior to the comprehensive exam are required.
 The examination is taken in the last semester of study.
 Education Core Courses (3) EDUC 991 Philosophy of Education and Teaching Practice EDUC 998 Language Development and Communication EDUC 999 Research and Evaluation (recommended after completion of three Content/Concentration courses) Concentration Courses (6) INST 941 Internet for 21st Century Teaching and Learning INST 943 Impact of Technology on Education Choose One (1) Instructional Course: